 Yes and No. In 9 out of 10 cases we design a system which is standalone where the heat pump heats all your hot water and supplies all your heating.
 In very large houses people often have a boiler and a heat pump working together.
 We call these hybrids.
-They take maximum advantage of the grants and are often simpler to install.
+They take maximum advantage of the incentives and are often simpler to install.

 If I buy a heat pump do you have to replace the whole heating system already in place?

 In an ideal world a totally new system would be perfect but it’s very popular to use a heat pump and recycle as much of the existing system as possible.
 We can’t guarantee a straight swap, but we can build systems which retain most of your system and avoid disruption in the house.

 There are hundreds of renewable technologies available with a variety of claims, how do I work out what’s best for me?

 The secret with any complex range of choices is to get some help.
 Contacting someone who specialises in a technology will ensure you get the best, most relevant advice for your property.
 If you are after impartial advice, contacting us on 02380 274 833 or speaking to one of our installation partners is a good place to start.